 - Dip the roller in the paint tray, roll it out, and then apply over the wall or ceiling surface.
-Note: An ordinary roller cover will produce a stipple texture, but there are also special stipple roller covers available that are designed to produce the stipple.
+Note: An ordinary roller cover will produce a stipple texture, but there are also special stipple roller covers available that are designed for stippling.

 - Let the texture paint dry partially—about halfway to full dryness.
 Test the surfaces by pressing your thumb into the surface and pulling it out.
 The result should be sharp spikes, almost like meringue.

-- As an option, before the surface is completely dry, you can “knock down” the surface by smoothing a drywall knife across the texture, with the tool held at a flat angle.
+As an option, before the surface is completely dry, you can “knock down” the surface by smoothing a drywall knife across the texture, with the tool held at a flat angle.
+This slightly flattens the peaks of the surface, creating a look much like textured plaster.
 Again, the texture paint needs to be the correct consistency for this to work.
-If too wet, the paint will smear; if too dry, the paint will not "knock down."
+If too wet, the texture will smear; if too dry, it will not "knock down."